Young Mentors frequently asked questions

 The program suggests one-hour sessions each week over a period of six weeks.

-The regular meetings between young people and older participants will build on the digital skills learned and foster a deeper sense of community for both parties.
+The regular meetings between young people and older participants will build on the digital skills learned.

 The program suggests one hour for each mentoring session.
 One hour gives participants time to settle into the session, review learnings from the previous week, set new goals, and continue to build on skills learned.

 There is no specified time to run the mentoring sessions.
-The coordinator, along with their chosen partner, will determine the best time for both organisations to run the sessions.
+The coordinator, along with their program partner, will determine the best time for both organisations to run the sessions.

 Surveys and program report